Context is powered by the Thomson Reuters Foundation Newsroom.

 But the environmental and social consequences for local populations are also growing as resource-rich countries accelerate the global green rush.

-The largest country in sub-Saharan Africa, the DRC is home to vast reserves of strategic minerals such as coltan, cobalt, copper and lithium, with its mineral wealth estimated at $24 trillion.
+The largest country in sub-Saharan Africa, DRC is home to vast reserves of strategic minerals such as coltan, cobalt, copper and lithium.
+Its mineral wealth is estimated at $24 trillion.

 Conflict has periodically flared up for decades, fuelled in part by the illicit mineral trade, says the United Nations.

-Ukraine has deposits of 22 of the 34 minerals identified as critical by the EU and has the continent's largest reserves of titanium, used in wind turbines, fuel cells and batteries.
+Ukraine has deposits of 22 of the 34 minerals identified as critical by the European Union and has the continent's largest reserves of titanium, used in wind turbines, fuel cells and batteries.

-President Donald Trump wants $500 billion in rare earth minerals to compensate for U.S. support since Russia's invasion, and an offer to Kyiv of a post-war 'security shield'.
+Previously, Trump had said he wanted $500 billion in rare earth minerals to compensate for U.S. support since Russia's invasion in 2022.

 Greenland is rich in net-zero minerals such as graphite and lithium, widely used in batteries, or so-called rare earth elements that power electric vehicles and wind turbines.